 Collaborative Dialogue, as it is applied in the BSDT approach in therapy, offers the opportunity for people “trapped” into stories of failure and distress, to free themselves from the power of debilitating problems created in the context of those stories and supported by the significant people involved, including mental health professionals as well.

-The skilful combination of ideas from a wide spectrum of theoretical concepts and practical tools allows for the emergence of alternative stories that offer hope for the future and some effective ways for the development of choices in the construction of preferred realities and futures.
+The skillful combination of ideas from a wide spectrum of theoretical concepts and practical tools allows for the emergence of alternative stories that offer hope for the future and some effective ways for the development of choices in the construction of preferred realities and futures.

 The philosophy of the Institute is promoted through a series of programs addressed to professionals and to specializing mental health trainees as well as to the public.